gholt/ring/PARTITION_RING_VS_HASH_RING.md

-Partition Ring vs. Hash Ring
+# Partition Ring vs. Hash Ring

+> Copyright See AUTHORS.
+All rights reserved.

 While not the perfect title, hopefully it conveys that *this* ring library isn't exactly like *that* ring library.
 Many consistent hashing rings use a